 SM: I’m serious.
 Martin Luther said this: “When thou sinnest, sin boldly.”
 That green apple didn’t give you a stomachache?
 Eat three more and watch what happens.
 They hadn’t hit bottom, in other words.
-They haven’t hit bottom.
-I’m not advocating sinful behavior, but I’m telling you one thing.
-Let sin run its course, and the wages of sin is death, and you won’t want to go back there again.
+I’m not advocating sinful behavior, but I’m telling you, let sin run its course, and the wages of sin is death, and you won’t want to go back there again.

 MM: A little aversion therapy.

 SM: Yeah.
 That’s the good point.
 We found out that the new man, which is who we are in Christ, does have an aversion to sin.
 Read Romans 7, verses 16 through the end of the chapter where Paul says, “I don’t understand myself at all.
-I’m going the things I hate and the things I want to do I don’t do.”
-Read the text.
+I’m doing the things I hate and the things I want to do I don’t do.”
 Does that sound like a man who wanted to sin?
 Not at all.
 It is our nature, when we understand who we are in Christ, to hate sin.
-It is our nature to hate sin.
 We don’t want to live that way.
-If we think people are going to do what they want, let them, they’ll hit bottom.
+If we think people are going to do what they want, let them – they’ll hit bottom.
 I think we’re overly sin conscious in the modern church.
-If we were as Christ-conscious and taught others to be Christ-conscious as the Bible says we can be, sin would become a moot point.
+If we were as Christ-conscious and taught others to be as Christ-conscious as the Bible says we can be, sin would become a moot point.

 Here’s a passage in Hebrews (I love talking about the Old Testament sacrifices).
 Hebrews 10, starting in verse 1, “The law, since it has only a shadow of the good things to come and not the very form of things, it can never by the same sacrifices which they offer continually year by year make perfect those who draw near” [NASB].
-Let’s stop there.
-Paul said the law cannot perfect …the sacrifices of all could not perfect people.
+The law cannot perfect, the sacrifices could not perfect people.
 Look at verse 2, “Otherwise, would they not have ceased to be offered?”
 Why?
 “Because the worshipers, having been once cleansed, would no longer have had consciousness of sin.”

-SM: Paul, or whoever wrote Hebrews, says that if the old covenant sacrifice had been a perfect sacrifice and those people had been permanently cleansed, they wouldn’t have even thought about sin anymore.
-He goes on and says, “But,” verse 3, “in those sacrifices there’s a reminder of sin year by year.”
+Paul, or whoever wrote Hebrews, says that if the old covenant sacrifice had been a perfect sacrifice and those people had been permanently cleansed, they wouldn’t have even thought about sin anymore.
+He goes on and says in verse 3, “But in those sacrifices there’s a reminder of sin year by year.”
 The implication is, we come over to the new covenant and Jesus is the perfect sacrifice and we have been cleansed completely, past, present, and future, so we don’t need to live with sin consciousness.
 We need to live with Jesus-consciousness.

 MM: Focus on the positive.